isomerpages/moe-yuyingsec/_curriculum/Physical Education.md

 Secondary 4 and 5 - Blind Cricket

-YO-PF week was a key event that was conducted to build awareness of Paralympic sports and values among our students.
-Paralympic week was also conducted to try to change the way young people view disabilities and promote their participation in these sports.
-To culminate our Yuying Olympic Paralympic Fortnight (YOPF), we invited Miss Joan Hung, a national goalball athlete, to share more about her experiences as an athlete with visual impairment and how she challenged herself to overcome life’s obstacles.
+YO-PF week seeks to build awareness and instil values of the various paralympic sports in our students.
+It also aims to nurture students to be more inclusive when engaging in sports.

 * #####    **Tiktoks in PE**